BOND REPORT: Treasury Yields Decline After Durable-goods Data Disappoints

 Continue Reading Below

-Treasury yields fell but regained some of the lost ground after weaker-than-expected durable goods figures gave further ammunition to traders doubting the Fed's story of "transitory weakness" in recent inflation numbers.
+Treasury yields fell after weaker-than-expected durable goods figures gave further ammunition to traders doubting the Fed's story of "transitory weakness" in recent inflation numbers that could exacerbate the showdown between the central bank and the bond market on the need for further monetary tightening this year.

 See: Orders for durable goods backslide again (http://www.marketwatch.com/story/orders-for-durable-goods-backslide-again-2017-06-26)